 The amino acids that HCG is made of are used to do whatever the body needs to get done.
 The body does not reassemble those amino acids back into HCG hormone after they are absorbed.

-I wanted to see if there was any proof for homeopathic HCG drops so I searched the National Library of Medicine (pubmed.gov), a list of millions of studies from around the world.
+To determine if homeopathic supplements containing the HCG hormone worked, I searched the National Library of Medicine (pubmed.gov), a list of millions of studies from around the world.
 I searched this database using these terms: